paritytech/substrate-api-sidecar/README.md

 - `SAS_EXPRESS_PORT`: port on which the server will be listening, defaults to `8080`.
 - `SAS_EXPRESS_KEEP_ALIVE_TIMEOUT`: Set the `keepAliveTimeout` in express.
 - `SAS_EXPRESS_MAX_BODY`: Set the size of request body payload, defaults to `100kb`
+- `SAS_EXPRESS_INJECTED_CONTROLLERS`: When set (_e.g.
+SAS_EXPRESS_INJECTED_CONTROLLERS=true_), automatically detects the available pallets in the chain's metadata and injects the appropriate controllers.
+If set to `false`, it uses the controllers defined in the chains configuration files.
+Defaults to `false` when the flag is not defined.
+Note: This flag does not replace completely the need of the chains-config files since we are still retrieving the options from that file.

 ### Substrate node